xopto/pyxopto/docs/source/mcml/examples/reflectance_spectrum_skin.rst

 The Monte Carlo simulator object and simulation runs
 ----------------------------------------------------
-We initiliaze the Monte Carlo simulator object :py:class:`~xopto.mcml.mc.Mc` with the specified layers, source and detector objects.
+We initialize the Monte Carlo simulator object :py:class:`~xopto.mcml.mc.Mc` with the specified layers, source and detector objects.
 We also provide the desired computational device via the keyword parameter :code:`cl_devices`.To conserve with the simulations time, the photon packets that travel 10 cm away from the source are terminated by setting the maximum radius attribute :code:`rmax`.

 .. code-block:: python